valamistudio/surdobot/README.md

 ## Introduction
-This is a voice transcription bot for telegram.
+This is a lightweight voice transcription bot for telegram.
 It runs Python 3 in a serverless AWS Lambda instance through [Chalice](https://github.com/aws/chalice) using [FFMpeg](https://ffmpeg.org/), [pyTelegramBotAPI](https://pypi.org/project/pyTelegramBotAPI/) and [Wit.AI](https://wit.ai/).

 ## Running
 ```sh